 There is no accommodation provided on The Lake District Challenge to give you the flexibility of booking a suitable accommodation place where you feel most comfortable and within your budget.
 A list of camping, hostel, B&B and hotel details will be provided upon registration.

 You will need to make your own way to the event start point for the Lake District Challenge.
 The closest train station is Windermere and there are trains available from London Euston.
-A transfer can be provided from Windermere train station to Coniston at a set time if pre-booked with us one month in advance of the event.
-Further information will be provided once you have registered for this challenge.
+The start and finish point of the event will be in Coniston.
+Further information will be provided once you have booked onto this challenge.

-As part of your Lake District Challenge you’ll be provided with a packed lunch of local produce and the checkpoints will have snacks and water refilling stations.
-If you have any dietary requirements, please let us know when booking your trip.
+Your adventure includes a packed lunch of local produce and checkpoint snacks and drinks.
+If you have any dietary requirements, please let us know when booking on to this trip.

-Please bring your own water bottles or camelbaks/platypus (or similar) and flasks (if you wish to take a hot drink during your trek) and refill at the checkpoints to avoid the need of purchasing plastic water bottles.
+Please bring your own water bottles or camelbaks/platypus (or similar) and flasks (if you wish to take a hot drink during your challenge) and pre-fill in your accommodation place and then re-fill at the checkpoints to avoid the need of purchasing plastic water bottles.

 The impact of single use plastic is having on our landscape, wildlife and oceans, it is now more important than ever that we all make changes in order to help our planet.
 We may not be a huge global company but we’re passionate about playing our part and trying to make a huge difference collectively.
 Together we can dramatically reduce our consumption of single use plastics and support our responsible travel ethos of ‘Take nothing but photos, leave nothing but boot-prints, keep nothing but memories.’